ramiomarouayache/Flutter-GroceryApp/README.md

-# GroceryApp Starter app
+# GroceryApp Starter

-New style for App Design aims for Grocery App...😀😎.
+Streamlined grocery app template for a straightforward shopping experience. 🛒✨

-Star⭐ the repo if you like what you see😉.
+Feel free to star ⭐ the repository if you find it valuable.

 ## Screenshots